United Nations Security Council Resolution 47: Background

 Prior to 1947, Jammu and Kashmir (Kashmir) was a princely state under British Paramountcy, ruled by a Hindu maharaja.
 With the impending independence and partition of British Raj into the dominions of Pakistan and India, the British announced that the British Paramountcy would lapse and the rulers of princely states were given the option of joining one of the two new countries (termed "accession") or staying independent.
-The Maharaja of Jammu and Kashmir chose to stay independent, given the mixed ethnic and religious composition of the state's population.
+The Maharaja of Jammu and Kashmir chose to stay independent, however, most of the population was Muslim.

 Following an uprising in the western districts of the state and an armed invasion by Pashtun tribes from Pakistan, the Maharaja acceded to India on 26 October 1947.
 India immediately air lifted troops into Kashmir the next day.
 Considerable evidence cited by scholars since then has pointed to Pakistan's complicity in instigating and supporting the invasion.
 A limited war ensued between the Indian troops and the Pakistani raiders within the confines of the princely state.

 On 1 January 1948, India took the matter to the United Nations Security Council under Article 35 of the UN Charter, which allows the member nations to bring to the attention of the UN matters endangering international peace.
 It claimed that Pakistani nationals and tribesmen had attacked Jammu and Kashmir, which was Indian territory.
 It requested the Security Council to prevent Pakistan from continuing its actions.
 India also stated that, despite holding the state's legal accession, it was prepared to conduct a plebiscite to confirm the people's wishes and abide by its results.
 In response, Pakistan denied involvement in the conflict and made counter-accusations claiming that India had acquired the state's accession by "fraud and violence" and that it was conducting a "genocide" against Muslims.

 On 20 January 1948, the Security Council passed Resolution 39 establishing a three-member Commission to investigate the complaints.
 However such a Commission did not come into fruition until May 1948.
 Meanwhile, the Security Council continued its deliberations and the war too continued.

 Resolution 47

 On 18 March, the Republic of China tabled a new draft resolution in three parts.
 The first part dealt with the restoration of peace, asking Pakistan to withdraw its nationals.
 The second part dealt with the conduct of plebiscite for the people of Kashmir to choose between India and Pakistan.
-India was asked to create a "Plebiscite Administration" whose directors would be nominated by the UN Secretary General but would function as the officials of the state.
+India was asked to create a "Plebiscite Administration" whose directors would be nominated by the UN Secretary-General but would function as the officials of the state.
 The third part dealt with creating an interim administration for the state which would represent all major political groups in the state.

 During the subsequent discussion, the draft was modified considerably, with several concessions made to Pakistan at the instigation of the British delegation.
 India expressed discomfort at the modifications.